ehddnr747/duju-ml2-takehome/README.md

 - Target network for y_t

 ## Algorithms
+- The algorithms is based on DPG.
+DPG maintais a para

 ## Results

 ## Related Work

 ## Conclusion

 ## Implementation Details
 - Adam Optimizer with learning rate 10^-4 and 10^-3 for the actor and critic respectively.